nwrousell/SEM3/proposal.md

 - Adithya Sriram: `asrira17`

 ### Introduction: What problem are you trying to solve and why?
 We are implementing the paper [Bigger, Better, Faster: Human-level Atari with human-level efficiency](https://arxiv.org/abs/2305.19452) and adding audio inputs as well.
-The original model, `BBF` was able to learn many Atari 2600 games at a superhuman level with only 2-hours of game-time.
+The original model, `BBF` was able to learn many Atari 2600 games at a superhuman level with only 2-hours of game data.

 We will implement a similar sample-efficient architecture that also has the capacity to intake audio as input.
 We plan to train our model on the Atari 2600 game *Amidar*, where audio is useful for the player.